TransUnion Rental Screening Solutions (TURSS) Privacy Notice

 • Social networks

-• TransUnion companies
+• TransUnion Companies

 We may use your email address for non-services related notifications and you may opt out of receiving these emails by following the unsubscribe instructions within each email or by contacting us.
 If you unsubscribe from email communications, we may share your email address with our compliance agents or approved marketing partners to prevent you from receiving additional offers.